DeanGilewicz/ab-graphql-server/README.md

 ## About The Project

 This example project provides a GraphQL server allowing for CRUD operations of `Author` and `Book`.
-There is no persistent layer (e.g. no Database) meaning restarting the server will cause all data to be lost.
+There is no persistent layer (no Database) meaning restarting the server will cause all data to be lost.

 There were several reasons for working on this project, including the chance to: